Skip to content

 Derive state from state, and run side-effects outside React.

-A reaction watches a slice and, when it changes, runs a recipe inside Immer to derive further state on the same store.
-Reactions run before subscribers are notified, so derived fields are always consistent in a single render.
+A reaction watches one slice of state and, when it changes, runs a function (inside Immer) to update other fields on the same store.
+Reactions run before any subscribers are notified, so these derived fields are always up to date within a single render.

 interface IState {